MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/audit-logs.md

 The Azure Information Protection audit log feature is currently in PREVIEW.
 The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

+As of **March 1, 2022**, we are sunsetting the AIP audit log and analytics, with a full retirement date of **September 31, 2022**.
+For more information, see [Removed and retired services](removed-sunset-services.md).

 ## Access audit logs

 **Access** audit logs are generated for the following activities: